Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 Computing the optimal control policy given an equation of the form~(\ref{eq:sde}) is a standard problem in stochastic optimal control.
-A number of approaches are available.
 Here, we follow an approach due to Kushner (see, e.g., \citet{Kushner71,Kushner00,Bensoussan} for details), which consists of two main steps: (i) a finite difference approximation is used to discretize the problem in both space and time, thus reducing the problem to one involving a finite-state Markov chain; and (ii) using the well-known dynamic programming algorithm, construct an optimal control policy for the discretized problem.
-For conceptual and notational simplicity, we first explain the basic dynamic programming idea --- applicable to both continuous and discrete state spaces --- in the context of a time-discretized version of the diffusion process, deferring details of the spatial discretization to Sect.~\ref{app:details}.
+For conceptual and notational simplicity, we review the basic dynamic programming idea --- applicable to both continuous and discrete state spaces --- in the context of a time-discretized version of the diffusion process, deferring details of the spatial discretization to Appendix~\ref{app:details}.